DarkStarStrix/Walmart_Retail_Forecast/README.md

-Walmart Data Analysis and Forcasting
+Walmart Data Analysis and Forecasting

 A retail store that has multiple outlets across the country are facing issues in managing the inventory - to match the demand with respect to supply.
 You are a data scientist, who has to